Igalia/acacia/README.md

 ##### NodeJS module

-To use the NodeJS module:
+To use the Node.js module, `require` `acacia_atspi` from your JavaScript code or the Node.js REPL.
+For example:

 ```
 % cd build/example/atspi/
 % node